shakenfist/images/README.md

-# images
-Build tooling for images intended for Shaken Fist
+Build tooling for images intended for Shaken Fist.